Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: Introduction

 Understanding the causal relationships in complex problems is crucial for making analyses, conclusions, and generalized predictions.
 To achieve this, we require causal models and queries.
 Structural Causal Models (SCMs) are generative models describing the causal relationships between variables, allowing for observational, interventional, and counterfactual queries \citep{Pearl}.
 An SCM specifies how a set of endogenous (observed) random variables is generated from a set of exogenous (unobserved) random variables with prior distribution via a set of structural equations.

-In this work, we focus on approximating SCM given observational data and the underlying causal DAG.
-Our aim is to provide a mechanism for answering all the three types of causal (observational, interventional, and counterfactual) queries.
-For this, we assume {\em causal sufficiency}, i.e., absence of hidden confounders.
+Given a causal DAG, we focus on approximating the individual SCMs with diffusion models.
+As an application, we present a flexible framework for answering all the three types of causal (observational, interventional, and counterfactual) queries.
+For counterfactuals, we work in Pearl's SCM framework~\citep{Pearl}, and seek to quantify unit-level statements of the form: Given that observed a factual sample $(x_1^\fact,\dots,x_K^\fact)$ for a set of $K$ variables $(X_1,\dots,X_k)$, what would have been the outcome for these $K$ variables be, if the value of some set $X_\cI$ (with $I \subseteq [K])$ had been set to some $\gamma \in \R^{|\cI|}$?
+Throughout this paper we assume {\em causal sufficiency}, i.e., absence of hidden confounders.
+Note that causal sufficiency is a necessary assumption for answering causal queries from observational data alone.

 In the SCM framework, causal queries can be answered by learning a proxy for the unobserved exogenous noise and the structural equations.
-This suggests that learning (conditional) \textit{latent variable models} could be an attractive choice for the modeling procedure, as the latent serves as the proxy for the exogenous noise.
+This suggests that (conditional) \textit{generative models} that encode to a latent space could be an attractive choice for the modeling SCMs, as the latent serves as the proxy for the exogenous noise.
 In these models, the encoding process extracts the latent from an observation, and the decoding process generates the sample from the latent, approximating the structural equations.